 - Diamond coating (Diamond):

 CVD diamond coatings provide optimum performance for non-ferrous metal machining tools and are suitable coatings for machining graphite, metal matrix composites (MMC), high silicon aluminum alloys, and many other highly abrasive materials.

-The carbon element added in the TiCN coating can improve the hardness of the tool and obtain better surface lubricity, which is suitable for high-speed steel tools.
+The carbon element of the TiCN coating can improve the hardness of the tool and reduce adhesion to give better surface lubricity.
+TiCN coating is highly suitable for high-speed steel tools.

 The alumina layer formed in the TiAlN/AlTiN coating can effectively improve the high-temperature machining life of the tool.
-Mainly used in dry or semi-dry machining, suitable for coating carbide tools.
-Depending on the ratio of aluminum and titanium contained in the coating, AlTiN coating can provide higher surface hardness than TiAlN coating, which is suitable for high-speed machining.
+Mainly used in dry or semi-dry machining, it is suitable for coating carbide tools.
+Depending on the ratio of aluminum and titanium contained in the coating, AlTiN coating can provide higher surface hardness than TiAlN coating, and is suitable for high-speed machining.